Eryngium maritimum: Description

 The cotyledons are abruptly contracted into a petiole.

 The flowers are bluish white and measure 8mm across, in 1.5 – 2.5 cm heads The bracts are spiny, and the bracteoles are longer than the flowers.
 The sepals measure 4 – 5 mm and are longer than the petals.

+The flowers are attractive to butterflies.
+It flowers June to September.

 The fruit is 13 – 15 mm, more or less uncompressed and covered in stigmatic papillae which become longer towards the apex.
 The styles are about 6 mm long, divergent to somewhat recurved.